De Tomaso Pantera: Group 3

 De Tomaso offered a Pantera competition car built to special order according to the Group 3 class racing rules between 1972 and 1984 based on the Pantera GTS.
 30 cars were built for private customer teams.
 Group 3 rules were very strict and allowed little modifications to the original road going production cars.
 Earlier Group 3 cars are infamously called "push button" chassis cars as they were built by hand because De Tomaso did not have a proper assembly line when the Pantera began production.
 Special equipment of the Group 3 cars included Campagnolo wheels (15 x 8 inches at the front and 15 x 10 inches at the rear), adjustable Koni shocks, racing brakes and special safety equipment required at the time: plexi-glass windows with cutouts, a roll bar, fire extinguisher and racing bucket seats.
 The engine modifications included a reinforced camshaft, a 10-litre oil pan and a Holley racing 4 barrel carburetor.
-Displacement of the engine was also enlarged to 5.8-litres.
 The engine had a power output of 336 PS.
 The engine was mated to a 5-speed close ratio gearbox with a heavy duty single plate clutch and a limited slip differential.
 It was reported that with the long ratio gears, the Group 3 cars could achieve a top speed up to 280 kph.
 The Group 3 cars were so competitive that this prompted Porsche to speed up development of the more powerful 911 Carrera RS and Carrera RSR race cars.
 The use of racing brakes for the Pantera Group 3 was not allowed until 1975 and the car competed with the brakes of the road legal Pantera which proved to be its weak point.
 Due to an accident in 1973 at the Charade circuit, reinforced hubs developed by De Tomaso for the Group 3 car were approved in Group 3.